Financing Your Legal Education

 If you have been awarded any external scholarship awards, please notify the Office of Admissions via email at admissions@law.miami.edu before enrollment so that these awards will be reflected on and applied to your student account.

-So that your loan refund can be direct deposited into your bank account as quickly as possible, sign up for direct deposit.
-Learn how to sign up for direct deposit on CaneLink here.
+We recommend signing up for direct deposit, which will allow your loan refund to be deposited into your bank account.
+You can learn how to sign up for direct deposit here.

-To opt-in to have your federal loan funds applied to non-qualifying charges such as health insurance and parking fees, follow the instructions outlined here.
+To authorize the University to apply your excess federal funds to any outstanding University charges follow the instructions outlined here.

 For additional information about the Title IV authorization, please click click here.